sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development-in-browser.rst

 Fire Insights enables you to ``import`` Cutsom Processors to different environment.

-Below are the steps to Import
+Below are the steps to Import Cutsom Processors.

 login to Fire Insights & go to Custom Processors list page.